webmasterslaravel/calculator/README.md

 # calculator
-Website which represents a simple calculator
+Website which represents a simple calculators